adas1gupta/Leetcode/Stack/Flatten-Nested-List-Iterator/README.md

  - The [::-1] turns this into [[-5, [-6, -7]], -4, -3].
 Notice how the inner list isn't reversed.
  - Then, we approach the Nested List, and when we reverse it, we get it [[[-6, -7], -5]].
 Notice the pattern of how, level by level, the list is eventually reversed to the order that we want it in.
  - This is why we don't need to continually reverse in the first try.
+ - Remember to use the while condition while self.stack

+ - Use a stack initialized with all elements in reverse order.
+ - In hasNext(): While the stack's top is a list (not an integer), pop it and push its contents onto the stack in reverse order.
+Return true if an integer is found at the top, false if stack is empty.
+ - In next(): Pop and return the top integer (hasNext() guarantees it's an integer).
+ - The key insight is that hasNext() does the flattening work lazily by unpacking nested lists only when needed.

 ## 🧪 Code
 See `solution.py`